Mazda CX-60 Review 2025: Price, specs & boot space

 Cons

-"The Mazda CX-60 is yet another example of the Japanese manufacturer carving its own niche and producing an utterly desirable car as a result.
-The CX-60 faces a challenge in tempting buyers away from the Audi Q5 and Mercedes GLC but its superb interior, competitive price and the plug-in hybrid's generous electric range make it a very appealing choice.
+"The Mazda CX-60 carves its own niche in the mid-sized SUV sector.
+Its superb interior, competitive pricing and plug-in hybrid's generous electric range make it a very appealing choice.

-The market for plug-in hybrid SUVs has been bubbling away for a number of years now, ever since the Mitsubishi Outlander PHEV arrived with its very useable electric range and low tax rating that attracted company car drivers by their droves.
-To many, plug-in hybrids (also known as PHEVs) are the perfect stepping stone to electric cars, allowing you to drive about day-to-day without using a drop of petrol, while giving you the ability to hit the road for long-distance trips at the weekend.
+For many, plug-in hybrids (also known as PHEVs) are the perfect stepping stone to electric cars, allowing you to drive about day-to-day without using a drop of petrol, while giving you the ability to hit the road for long-distance trips at the weekend.
+This all plays into the hands of the Mazda CX-60, which comes as either a petrol-electric PHEV or you can have it with a more traditional diesel, though this takes a typically idiosyncratic Mazda approach.

-The timing seems right, then, for the Mazda's first ever plug-in hybrid model.
-The brand makes bold claims that the Mazda CX-60 will square up against premium competitors.
-That means plug-in hybrid versions of desirable SUVs like the Audi Q5, BMW X3, Mercedes GLC, Lexus NX and Volvo XC60 - all of which are pretty firmly rooted in the market and do a pretty good job of catering for buyers who want a posh PHEV.
+The Mazda CX-60 squares up against premium competitors like the Audi Q5, BMW X3, Mercedes GLC, Lexus NX and Volvo XC60 - all of which are pretty firmly rooted in the market and do a pretty good job of catering for buyers who want a posh PHEV.

-With a start price of around £44,000 and generous equipment levels across the range, the Mazda CX-60 does undercut the premium stalwarts in terms of price.
+With a start price of around £45,000 (for PHEV or diesel) and generous equipment levels across the range, the Mazda CX-60 undercuts the premium stalwarts in terms of price.
 It's not the only plug-in hybrid SUV available at this level, though - you might also be looking at PHEV derivatives of the Hyundai Tucson, Toyota RAV4, Ford Kuga, Peugeot 3008 and Citroen C5 Aircross to name a few.

-Of course, being a Mazda, the CX-60 does a few things a little differently to some competitors.
-For a start, the CX-60's electric motor is combined with a hulking great 2.5-litre naturally-aspirated petrol engine.
+Of course, being a Mazda, the CX-60 does a few things a little differently.
+For a start, the CX-60's electric motor is combined with a larger than is usual for the class 2.5-litre naturally-aspirated petrol engine.
 This remains true to Mazda's 'right sizing' strategy - essentially, a big car needs a big engine.
 Going down the smaller turbocharged route might look impressive on paper, but it's not ideal for real-world fuel economy or long-term reliability, says the manufacturer.

-For now, it's PHEV or nothing.
-And the plug-in hybrid has an engine-off range of up to 39 miles, while it can be charged from 10 to 80% in an hour and a half using a 7kW home wallbox.
+The plug-in hybrid has an identical towing limit coupled to an EV driving range of up to 33 miles, while it can be charged from 10- to 80% in an hour and a half using a 7kW home wallbox.
 A three-pin plug will top it up in less than five hours, which will be more than sufficient for overnight charging.

 While the engine choices might be a tad controversial, few people will disagree over the interior.
 It's lovely.
-There are just three trim levels available (Executive-Line, Homura and Takumi), with all three getting things like leather seats, a user-friendly infotainment system and a reversing camera.
-There isn't much reason to look for pricier models, although the top-spec Mazda CX-60 Takumi feels pretty special for its sub-£50,000 price tag.
+There are just three trim levels available (Exclusive-Line, Homura and Takumi), with all three getting things like leather seats, a user-friendly infotainment system and a reversing camera.
+There isn't much reason to look for pricier models, although the top-spec Mazda CX-60 Takumi feels pretty special for its sub-£50,000 price tag in PHEV form.

 The Mazda CX-60 is a large SUV but it's not actually that much bigger than the CX-5.
-That means you can't carry seven people in the CX-60, while its boot is spacious enough but not in the same league as a five-seat Skoda Kodiaq's.
-The interior feels roomy, though, with those in the front in particular enjoying a lofty seating position and plenty of useful storage areas.
+That means you can't carry up to seven people in the CX-60, while its boot is spacious enough but not in the same league as a five-seat Skoda Kodiaq's.
+Drop the third row seats down in the Mazda, though and it's right up there for luggage capacity with the biggest and best.
+The interior feels roomy, with those in the front in particular enjoying a lofty seating position and plenty of useful storage areas.

 If you're in the market for a stylish large SUV that won't cost a fortune to buy a run, the Mazda CX-60 is a desirable left-field alternative to premium competitors.
 There are more refined alternatives on the market while Mazda's hybrid-heavy approach won't suit every buyer, but we'd take a CX-60 over established models like the Toyota RAV4 PHEV and Ford Kuga PHEV.